MarkZaidi/QuMark/README.md

 - Remove background subtraction from nucleus segmentation
 - Retrain new pixel classifier to operate at a much lower resolution
 - Consider switching to different reference image, as the CMU-1.svs ends up being downloaded as a .svs or a .tif depending on the browser.
+  - Or just reupload on my google drive